 Objective: To assess the influence of point-of-sale (POS) cigarette displays on unplanned purchases.

 Methods: Intercept interviews were conducted with customers observed purchasing cigarettes from retail outlets featuring POS cigarette displays.
-Measures included: intention to purchase cigarettes prior to entering the store; unprompted and prompted salience of POS cigarette displays; urge to buy cigarettes as a result of seeing the POS display; brand-switching; and support for a ban on POS cigarette displays.
+Measures included intention to purchase cigarettes prior to entering the store, unprompted and prompted salience of POS tobacco displays, urge to buy cigarettes as a result of seeing the POS display, brand switching and support for a ban on POS cigarette displays.

 Results: In total, 206 daily smokers aged 18–76 years (90 male, 116 female) were interviewed.
 Unplanned cigarette purchases were made by 22% of participants.
-POS displays influenced nearly four times as many unplanned purchases as planned purchases (47% vs. 12%, p<.01).
-Brand switching was reported amongst 5% of participants, half of whom were influenced by POS displays.
-Four times as many smokers were supportive of a ban on POS cigarette displays than unsupportive (49% vs. 12%) and 28% agreed that such a ban would make it easier to quit.
+POS displays influenced nearly four times as many unplanned purchases as planned purchases (47% vs 12%, p<0.01).
+Brand switching was reported among 5% of participants, half of whom were influenced by POS displays.
+Four times as many smokers were supportive of a ban on POS tobacco displays than unsupportive (49% vs 12%), and 28% agreed that such a ban would make it easier to quit.

 Conclusions: POS tobacco displays act as a form of advertising even in the absence of advertising materials.
-They stimulate unplanned cigarette purchases, play an important role in brand selection, and tempt smokers trying to quit.
-This justifies removing POS tobacco displays from line-of-sight—something to which very few smokers in our sample would object.
+They stimulate unplanned cigarette purchases, play an important role in brand selection and tempt smokers trying to quit.
+This justifies removing POS tobacco displays from line of sight—something that very few smokers in our sample would object to.

 Statistics from Altmetric.com